The evaluation process

 13. The contracting authority shall have the right to request information from other public or local bodies, public authorities or economic operators for the verification of the contents of certificates, statements submitted in the tender or in the request to participate.
 The entity addressed shall be obliged to provide the contracting authority with the information within three business days.

-14. For the purposes of the verification of non-existence of the grounds for exclusion and the assessment of suitability, the contracting authority shall have the right to manage data concerning identity, as well as skills, qualifications, professional experience, current membership in an organisation or public body and a business organisation of the persons designated in the tender or the request to participate.
+14. For the purposes of the verification of non-existence of the grounds for exclusion, the assessment of suitability and the selection of the economically most favourable tender, based on the award criteria, the contracting authority shall have the right to manage data concerning identity, as well as skills, qualifications, professional experience, current membership in an organisation or public body and a business organisation of the persons designated in the tender or the request to participate.
 For the purposes of the verification of non-existence of the grounds for exclusion, a certificate attesting clean criminal record may also be requested pursuant to the rules for certification set out in a separate act of legislation.
 The declaration, specified in a separate act of legislation, to be submitted for the purposes of the verification of non-existence of the grounds for exclusion may also be a declaration made for an economic or professional chamber by its member.